kshulgina/codetta/README.md

 nucleotide sequences from a single organism in FASTA format.
 This can be a genome, transcriptome, collection of genes, etc.

+Make sure you have first set up a profile HMM database (see above)!

 In the `examples/` directory, you will find the file `GCA_000442605.1.fna` which contains the genome of the bacterium _Nasuia deltocephalinicola_.